kevinqrnold/DSC410-Predictive-Analytics/README.md

 ### DSC410-T301-Predictive-Analytics

-#### This repository is to be used for assignment submissions to the course referenced above.
+#### This repository is to be used for assignment submissions for the course referenced above.